Handing Over the Project to Another Team

 If the app is running in production the new team must be able to support it and grow it gradually while preserving the features being used by the app users.
 After all the app users would be looking for improvements with every new release, they will not be happy if the app is missing features due to being rewritten with different technology.

-Planning the Next Release
+Plan the Next Release

-The to-do list is agreed between the team and the owner.
+The to-do list is to be agreed between the team and the owner.
 If the app is not launched yet, the launch becomes the team goal and the related technical tasks assigned top-priority.
 All the features and improvements requested by the project owner are scheduled for the subsequent releases.

 The Bottom Line